thaeli/docs-test/volunteer-policy.md

     * Demonstrate a genuine desire for the success of everyone around you.

-    * Actively contribute to the growth youâ€™d like to see in your peers and the organization.
+    * Actively contribute to the growth you'd like to see in your peers and the organization.

     * Exercise candor as a form of respect with empathy